Can Politicians Hold to Principle Without Brutalizing Each Other?

-DFLer Roger Moe and Republican Steve Sviggum, two of Minnesota's legendary legislators, talk about how men and women in public life can remain philosophically true to themselves and find solutions to critical issues while staying clear of besmirching their colleagues' intelligence, intentions, patriotism, good looks, and family trees.
+At an American Experiment Forum on February 13, 2008, DFLer Roger Moe and Republican Steve Sviggum, two of Minnesota’s legendary legislators, talked about how men and women in public life can remain philosophically true to themselves and find solutions to critical issues while staying clear of besmirching their colleagues’ intelligence, intentions, patriotism, good looks, and family trees.